KalebPomeroy/ship_building/Readme.md

         1 Shield

 To begin the game, there is a large space stack.
 Draw the top 6 cards and place them face up in the center of the table.
+This is the market.
 Each player draws 5 cards.
 Randomly determine a player to go first.

 Turn:
     Draw: Draw up to 5 (you are allowed to hold onto cards from previous turns)